CapedHero/big-bang-py/{{cookiecutter.project_dir}}/README.md

-  coverage-report         Open refreshed coverage report in a browser. flake8-report           Open refreshed Flake8 report in a browser. linters                 Lint source code using Isort, YAPF, Flake8 and Bandit. make-release            Make a new release - update files, make & tag commit, push to origin. run-tests               Run pytests with coverage report. set-precommit           Set Pre-commit Git Hook saved in `./githooks/pre-commit`.
+  coverage-report         Open refreshed coverage report in a browser. flake8-report           Open refreshed Flake8 report in a browser. linters                 Lint source code using Isort, Black, Flake8 and Bandit. make-release            Make a new release - update files, make & tag commit, push to origin. run-tests               Run pytests with coverage report. set-precommit           Set Pre-commit Git Hook saved in `./githooks/pre-commit`.